mettrr/be-tech-test-normalizer/README.md

 If at any stage you have any questions, please contact Dom at db@mettrr.com.

-Once you are done, you can push your changes to your branch and create a pull request to master, tagging @dbatten5 in it and followed by an email to myself (address above) to confirm your completion.
+Once you are done, push your changes to your branch and create a pull request to master, tagging @dbatten5 in it and followed by an email to myself (address above) to confirm your completion.
+Good luck!

 ## Bonus points